Role of volatility mixing in wealth condensation transition

 \section{Conclusion}

-We have investigated the role of heterogeneous volatility in a networked Bouchaud--M{\'e}zard model and shown that the configuration of volatility fundamentally alters the statistics of wealth distributions.
-In contrast to the homogeneous case, where the tail exponent is uniquely determined by the control parameter $\Lambda$, we find that the effective exponent $\hat{\gamma}$ depends additionally on the mixing structure of volatility, controlled here by the inter-block connection probability $q$.
-This configurational effect is absent in the MF limit and emerges only when heterogeneous volatility interacts locally on a sparse network.
+We investigated the role of heterogeneous volatility in the Bouchaud--M{\'e}zard model and showed that the configuration of volatility fundamentally alters the statistics of wealth distributions.
+In contrast to the homogeneous case, in which the tail exponent is uniquely determined by the control parameter $\Lambda$, we found that the effective exponent $\hat{\gamma}$ depends on the volatility mixing structure, controlled here by the probability of inter-block connection $q$.
+This configurational effect is absent in the MF limit and emerges only when nodes with heterogeneous volatility interact locally on a sparse network.

-A key mechanism underlying this behavior is the neutralization of the group-wise tail exponents through local exchange between nodes with different volatility.
-As volatility mixing increases, the disparity between subpopulations is reduced at the group level, yet the aggregate tail becomes heavier because the overall effective exponent decreases.
-In this way, wealth condensation can be induced not only by tuning a global parameter such as $\Lambda$ but also by changing the configurational correlation of noise intensity.
-The phase diagram on the $(q,\Lambda_2)$ plane and the complementary robustness checks in Appendix~\ref{complementary} support this interpretation.
+A key mechanism underlying this behavior is the neutralization of group-wise tail exponents through local exchange between nodes with different volatility.
+As volatility mixing becomes more frequent, the disparity between sub-populations becomes reduced at the group level, yet the aggregate tail becomes heavier because the overall effective exponent decreases.
+In this way, wealth condensation can be induced not only by tuning a global parameter, such as $\Lambda$, but also by changing the configurational correlations in the noise intensity.
+The phase diagram in the plane of $(q,\Lambda_2)$ and the complementary robustness checks in Appendix~\ref{complementary} support this interpretation.

 Our findings suggest a broader perspective on nonequilibrium systems with heterogeneous noise.
-Although earlier examples such as active matter~\cite{vicsek1995novel,bonilla2019active} and the random-field Ising model~\cite{imry1975random,ahrens2011critical} emphasize correlations in the noise itself, the present results show that correlations in noise amplitude ({\em i.e.}, correlated volatility) can also control macroscopic phase behavior even when the driving noises remain mutually uncorrelated.
-In the context of wealth dynamics, this identifies volatility configuration as an additional control dimension for inequality formation and condensation.
+Although earlier examples, such as active matter~\cite{vicsek1995novel,bonilla2019active} and the random-field Ising model~\cite{imry1975random,ahrens2011critical}, emphasize correlations in the noise itself, our results show that correlations in noise amplitude ({\em i.e.} correlated volatility) can also control macroscopic phase behavior even when the driving noises remain mutually uncorrelated.
+In the context of wealth dynamics, this identifies the volatility configuration as an additional control dimension for inequality formation and condensation.

 \begin{appendix} {A\arabic{figure}} {A\arabic{table}}